 France.
-"Staunton" set made of Galalith of which I do not know the maker, but cassete says "Made in France".
-Maybe produced in the Jura.
+"Staunton" No.3 size set made of Galalith, most likely by Henri Chavet.
+The cassette says "Made in France".
 I think these rare sets are very collectable, although many collectors do ignore them!

 - ca. 1920